-Another example is a poor work evaluation, or the assignment of a big project on a tight deadline.
+Another example is a feeling frustrated at work or the assignment of a big project on a tight deadline.
 “Those are stressful events, yes, but whether they ultimately impact a person in a positive or negative way is a function mostly of how the person interprets the event and how they respond to it,” Kosman points out.

 “If the interpretation of the event is along the lines of, ‘My boss is out to get me’ or ‘I’ll never be able to do this,’ then the impact of the stressful event will be negative – and, not coincidentally, demotivating.”

 On the other hand, “if someone can get a bit beneath the surface and see what underlies the impact of the event," they may discover the reason for their reaction and turn it into a positive, motivating force.